Mbwana Samata celebrating his second goal of the game, Tanzania’s third in their 3-1 win.

 Mere hope has metamorphosed into belief.
-A 1-0 win over the 2012 Cup of Nations champions Zambia and a 1-0 win over Cameroon in December 2012 and February 2013, respectively, had acted as the prelude with many subsequently sitting regally when the Tanzania national team was mentioned.
+1-0 wins over the 2012 Cup of Nations champions Zambia and Cameroon in December 2012 and February 2013, respectively, had acted as the prelude with many subsequently sitting regally when the Tanzania national team was mentioned.
 But those were friendlies; nothing more than boisterous Bunsen burner experiments that were not fool proof.
 Zambia had fielded experimental XIs in each half in preparation for the Africa Cup of Nations and have been slayed enough to suggest that they’re not giants but potential one-hit wonders.
 Cameroon, meanwhile, are undergoing a nadir and are masquerading as 35-year-olds who no longer want to play together; the Indomitable Lions are domitable.

 Tanzania, the sixth most populous country in Africa with a population of roughly 44 million, have been mired in footballing mediocrity since their appearance at the 1980 Cup of Nations, failing to qualify for a major tournament ever since.
 On Sunday, a splendid 3-1 win over Morocco served as the competitive inauguration of this Tanzanian team.
 The victory, the first over Morocco, means the Taifa Stars remain second in the in Group C, one adrift of group leaders Ivory Coast and four ahead of Morocco.
 The Tanzanian national team is growing before my own eyes and I’m starting to believe in it.